h2oai/h2o-3/h2o-docs/src/product/grid-search.rst

           parameters (e.g., ``list(ntrees = c(1,100), learn_rate = c(0.1, 0.001))``)
        -  ``search_criteria`` optional attribute for specifying a more advanced search strategy
+       -  ``parallelism`` (number of models built in parallel) allows the "leader node" to search the hyperspace and build models in a parallel way which ultimately speeds up grid search on small data

     More about ``search_criteria``: